 - A Type Style: As selected by Owner.
 Copy shall be true, clean, accurate reproduction of typeface(s).
 Upper and lower case as indicated by Owner.
 Letter spacing to be normal and interline spacing shall be set by manufacturer. - B. Arrows, symbols and logo art: To be provided as in style, sizes colors and spacing as requested by Owner and/or shown on drawings. - C. Braille: Grade II perfectly round, clear Braille beads.
 Tactile requirements in adherence to ADA Specifications. - D. Color and Finishes: - 1.
 Submit complete color samples to Architect for approval - 2.
 Finishes to meet current federal ADA and state requirements. - E. Room Identification: Surface mount signs of type indicated, adjacent to doors on latch side. - F. Plastic Sign Plates: Plastic signs consist of 1/16" matte acrylic that is engraved through the exposed ply of the plastic laminate sheet to expose the contrasting core ply laminated to a base of 1/8" opaque acrylic. - G. Mounting of Signs: per manufacturer's installation instructions.
 Installation locations shall be in accordance with ADA specifications. - H. Room numbering to be coordinated between signage provider and owner. - I. All signs, including work station and room ID's shall have a matching appearance and constructed utilizing the same manufacturing process to assure a consistent look throughout. - J. Types of signs: - 1.
-At toilet rooms provide a male and female pictogram together with words "Male", "Female" and associated braille. - 2.
 General Room Identification Signs: 1"H character, 3" x 10" sign mounted 60" aff.
-Room names and numbers provided by Owner. - 3.
-Exit Signs: 1"H character, 2" x 5" sign mounted 60" aff. - 4.
-Waring, alarm will sound if access card is not presented.
+Room names and numbers provided by Owner. - 2.
+Exit Signs: 1"H raised character, 2" x 5" sign mounted 60" aff.

 - A. Installer shall examine signs with Contractor for defects, damage and compliance with specifications.
 Installation shall not proceed until unsatisfactory conditions are corrected. - B. Install sign units and components at locations shown securely mounted with concealed theft-resistant fasteners, unless otherwise indicated.
 Attach signs to substrates in accordance with manufacturer's instructions. - C. Install level, plumb, and at proper height.
 Cooperate with other trades for installation of sign units to finish surfaces.
-Repair or replace damaged units as directed by Architect.
+Repair or replace damaged units as directed by Architect. - D. Installation locations shall be in accordance with ADA specifications.

-- D. Installation locations shall be in accordance with ADA specifications. - E. Location of Signs - 1.
+- E. Location of Signs - 1.
 All Doors and Rooms Names to be provided by Owner.